 "What I felt I got out of this trip is both being truly present but also being with a group that had no judgement whatsoever.
 We were all so present and not in fear of judgement; both being extremely refreshing.
 This is how it felt to not be worried about anything else, but to be focused in that moment and sharing in that moment with people who are right there experiencing it with you which made it so much more than just a personal experience but a shared experience."

-OUTLIERS INITIATIVE CHAMPIONS
+MEET SOME OUTLIERS CHAMPIONS

 Matt is a documentarian, consultant, locational manager, expedition leader and Inertia co-founder from Vancouver, BC.
 He’s lead projects in numerous outlier destinations including Afghanistan, Yemen, North Korea, Pakistan, DR Congo and more.
 He graduated from Brown University with degrees in International Relations and East Asian Studies and can speak English, Mandarin, French and Spanish.